miltorg/KingStation/pkg/android/phoenix-legacy/docs/Building in Eclipse.md

    2. In Eclipse, do: File->Import->Existing Android Code Into Workspace.

-   3. Browse to the location of the folder named "phoenix" in the RetroArch repository and select it as the root dir. (as of writing, it is /android/phoenix).
+   3. Browse to the location of the folder named "phoenix" in the KingStation repository and select it as the root dir. (as of writing, it is /android/phoenix).

-   4. You should see two projects have been found, "RetroArch" and "android-support-v7-appcompat".
+   4. You should see two projects have been found, "KingStation" and "android-support-v7-appcompat".
 Import both of these.

    5. Let Eclipse finish building the workspace, or whatever.